almatsy159/almatsy159/README.md

   Hey , i'm Gaëtan Lecomte !
 I spend most of my times
   + working on test program
   + testing different possibilities of structure for the same program
-  + studying information technologie and mathematics but also sciences.
+  + studying mostly information technologie and mathematics

   To see the details of each repositories see the next About "About Repos I am actually